ssclafani949/DNNCascade/README.md

 ## Correlated trials for Fermibubble cutoffs

 In order to perform the trial correction for the most significant cutoff energy for the Fermi bubble template, correlated trials are considered with csky's `MultiTrialRunner`.
-We can use the trials for each cutoff `[50, 100, 500] TeV` that we've computed before and utilize these for the `MultiTrialRunner` to compute correlated trials.
+We can use the trials for each cutoff `[50, 100, 500, inf] TeV` that we've computed before and utilize these for the `MultiTrialRunner` to compute correlated trials.

         # perform correlated trials
         python trials.py do-correlated-trials-fermibubbles --cpus <ncpus> --n-trials <ntrials>